Overview of Chance Englebert

 The day Chance disappeared

-After Chance walked out of view, Baylee tried looking for him, but she didn’t find him.
-She spoke with Chance on the phone around 7:46 pm, when he told her he was walking south.
+After Chance walked out of view, Baylee tried calling him and when he didn’t answer she went looking for him but she couldn’t find him.
+He finally picked up her call at 7:46 pm, told her he was walking south toward Kimball and hung up.
 Later reports from his friends indicated he had told them he was walking north toward Torrington, Wyoming.
 The last known person to speak with Chance was his friend Matt Miller around 8:46 pm.
-Chance’s aunt received a cryptic text message from him shortly after 9 pm, and his phone died or was turned off soon afterward.
+Chance’s aunt received a cryptic text message from him at 9:08 pm, and shortly after, his phone went dark.

-A strong thunderstorm went through Gering around 9 pm that evening, so Chance’s family speculated he may have sought shelter inside a local business or nearby building.
-Baylee’s grandfather drove around town looking for Chance, but his search came up empty, and no one has heard from Chance since.
+A strong thunderstorm blew through Gering around 9 pm that evening.
+Baylee’s family speculated he may have sought shelter inside a local business or nearby building.
+When the storm was over, Baylee’s grandfather drove around town looking for Chance, but his search came up empty, and no one has heard from Chance since.

 Still missing after nearly three years